ruirangerfan/rethinking_road_reconstruction_pothole_detection/_site/README.md

 This repository provides the road data used in our recent publication "[Rethinking Road Surface 3D Reconstruction and Pothole Detection: From Perspective Transformation to Disparity Map Segmentation](https://arxiv.org/pdf/2012.10802.pdf)".

-### **Stories behind this work:**

-- When working on this project, I was a third-year Ph.D. student at the University of Bristol.

-- When submitting this paper, I was a fresh postdoc at HKUST.

-- When this paper was FINALLY accepted, it had been almost a year since I started my second postdoc at UCSD, and now my postdoc career is nearly coming to an end...

-We experienced a very annoying review process.
-We submitted this work for peer-review on **Apr.
-11, 2019**.
-We got the initial feedback on **Jul.
-28, 2019**, and resubmitted our first revision on **Aug.
-22, 2019**.
-However, nothing was back to us until **Jul.
-09, 2020** (after DOZENS of emails from us, enquiring about the reviewers' feedback).
-We submitted the second revision on **Aug.
-06, 2020**, and it FINALLY got accepted on **Jan.
-01, 2021**.
-So, the review lasted for around **21 months**.
-Anyway, I am providing you with the data we used in this work.

 ## 1. Road Pothole 3D Geometry Reconstruction Dataset: